 To walk back tune your bow, you will need a large target with something you can aim at near the top of the target.
-A target like this one would be fine, but you could also use something you already have by making a T on it with tape.
+A target like this one from Amazon would be fine, but you could also use something you already have by making a T on it with tape.
 You would aim at where the lines of the T meet.

 Here is how you walk back tune your bow:

 - Start about 20 yards from your target.
 Draw and shoot your bow, aiming at the top target or where the lines of the T meet

 - Step back further from the target.
 You’ll get a feel for how far back you will like to go the more you do this, but to start with, you can go back about 25 to 30 yards and shoot again aiming at the same location.